aioseo is not installed Payment Bonds – What is a Payment Bond? | Swiftbonds

 Construction payment bonds are a type of surety bond designed to ensure subcontractors and material suppliers get paid according to contract.
 They are backed by underwriters and are often required by project owners to safeguard the payments due to the subcontractors and suppliers.
 Because they provide protection against the risk that one party will not be able to meet the bond requirement, performance bonds can also serve as a construction payment bond.
 The percentage of bond required can vary between construction contracts.
 A few key differences between them include:

-Payment bonds include both payment to subcontractors as well as material (product) suppliers.
+Payment (labor & material) bonds include both payment to subcontractors as well as material (product) suppliers.
 The bond amount typically corresponds to a predetermined percentage of the total contract value.

 What’s the Difference Between a Performance and Payment Bond?

-What are the differences between performance and payment bonds?
-Performance Bond secures the contractor's promise to perform in accordance with agreed upon terms of contract, at agreed-upon pricing cost.
+Performance Bonds secures the contractor's promise to perform in accordance with agreed upon terms of contract, at agreed-upon pricing cost.
 A Payment Bond protects certain laborers against nonpayment from contractors for work done or services rendered.
-That is the difference between performance and payment bonds.
+That is the difference between performance and labor and material bonds.

 When would you use a performance bonds?